Skip to Content

 Rolling Updates

-Dockflow injects safe defaults for zero-downtime deployments.
+Dockflow injects safe defaults for zero-downtime Swarm deployments.
 These are only applied if not already defined in your docker-compose.yml.

 Default Settings